Locomotive Pioneers in the Neighborhood

-These sketches are amazingly accurate, as a look at the other sketches in this article show.
+These sketches are amazingly accurate, as a look at the other sketches in this article shows.
 The aerial sketches are done by an artist sketching the buildings at ground level, then combining them in an imagined aerial reference frame.

 Evans built the first high-pressure steam engine in the United States in 1801.
 Flowing water had supplied the power to mills and factories prior to steam engines.
-These engines made it possible to have factories and mills located at a distance from rivers as long as the water for producing steam could be pumped in.
+These steam engines made it possible to have factories and mills located at a distance from rivers as long as the water for producing steam could be pumped in.

 The Oructor Amphibolus, or Amphibious Digger.